 In summary, a combination of genomic characterization along with pathological diagnosis, genetic counseling and psychological support are pivotal in improving the prognostic assessment and clinical management of patients with endometrial cancer.

 Provenance and Peer Review: This article was commissioned by the editorial office, Translational Cancer Research for the series “Endometrial Cancer”.
-The article was sent for external peer review.
+The article has undergone external peer review.

 Reporting Checklist: The authors have completed the PRISMA reporting checklist.
 Available at http://dx.doi.org/10.21037/tcr-20-2334